spotinst/spotinst-examples/Utilities/GC/gc-cloudshell-bulk-import/readme.md

 # Spot.io GC Cloudshell Bulk Onboarder

-Spot.io GC Cloudshell Bulk Onboarder is a bulk GC project import tool that can be ran directly in the GC console terminal.
+Spot.io GC Cloudshell Bulk Onboarder is a bulk project import tool that can be ran directly in the GC console terminal.
 It creates Spot.io required GC roles, service accounts, a Spot.io token per project and will onboard GC projects to the Spot console using the Spot.io API and gcloud commands.

 ## Prerequisites
-* A Spot.io account is required with a provisioned API admin token.
+* An active Spot.io account is required with a provisioned API admin token.
 See [here](https://docs.spot.io/administration/api/create-api-token) if you need to setup a token.
 * GC Projects must have the Compute Engine API enabled.
 You can check the status for each project using the following url. https://console.developers.google.com/apis/api/compute.googleapis.com/overview?project=#####insert_project_name######
-* A single, comma separated string of GC Projects that need to be onboarded.
+* A single, comma separated string of GC Projects that needs onboarding.
 * GC Admin access to all target projects and access to the GC cloudshell console

 ## Limitations and considerations
-* There isn't a rollback feature for this script.
+* There is no rollback feature for this tool.
 Duplicate assets will be generated if the script is run more than once to onboard the same project.
-All duplicate assets created in will need to be cleaned up manually.
+All duplicate assets created in GC will need to be cleaned up manually.
-* Once the GC read-only Roles have been deployed; this tool cannot upgrade deployed Roles to full permissions down the road.
+* Once the GC read-only Roles have been deployed; this tool cannot upgrade deployed Role policies to full permissions at a later date.

 ## Automation Flow
-All assets created by the script are on a per project basis for security purposes.
-Each connected project will have a unique Spot.io token resticted to the matching GC service account within the target project.
+All assets created by the tool are on a per project basis for security purposes.
+Each connected project will have a unique Spot.io token restricted to the matching GC service account.

 .
 Iterate through the input list of projects\
 ..
 Create GC Service Account\